eternalgarden/rzeka/README.md

 > 📜🧚🏻‍♀️ rzeka code will make the characteristic waterfall 2D structures that go deep into your indentation while remaining very clear and readable.
 This depth might not be for everyone though.
 Personally I really prefer that to a 1D top-down wall of code-text, maybe you might like it too! _Screenshot info_: nvim, theme [Aquavium](https://github.com/T-b-t-nchos/Aquavium.nvim), semitransparent background, CSharpier formatter.

 > 📜🌱 Want a runnable project instead?
 See [little-river](https://github.com/eternalgarden/little-river), a tiny example Godot game built on rzeka.
-<br><br>

 ## 🏹 Eris, the debugger

 rzeka ships with a browser-based debugger that connects to your running game over WebSocket and shows matter flow and messages in real time - you don't need to build your own in-game UI!
-Eris records internally even in release builds, a feature to dump crash logs is underway.
+Eris records internally even in release builds (a feature to dump crash logs is underway).
 The WebSocket server is added only in dev builds via the `EternalGarden.Rzeka.Dev` package so you can easily strip it from your release builds.

 Setup, the live UI, the demo, and structured logging via `Whisper` are all covered on the **[Eris](https://github.com/eternalgarden/rzeka/wiki/Eris)** page.
-<br><br>
 <!--
 ## 📚 Documentation